repeaterjs/repeater/README.md

 }
 ```

-The `listen` function above yields an iterator of events and cleans up after itself when `return` is called.
-However, typical usage of such an iterator may result in `return` never being called, causing a memory leak in the form of unremoved event handlers.
+The `listen` function returns an async iterator of events and cleans up after itself when `return` is called.
+However, there is no guarantee that `return` will be called in normal usage, causing a memory leak in the form of unremoved event listeners.
 Consider the following usage of `listen` with an async generator:

 ```js
 async function* positions(clicks) {